pnp/cli-microsoft365/docs/manual/docs/cmd/aad/sp/sp-get.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to Azure Active Directory Graph, using the [aad connect](../connect.md) command.
+    Before using this command, log in to Azure Active Directory Graph, using the [aad login](../login.md) command.

 ## Remarks

-To get information about a service principal, you have to first connect to Azure Active Directory Graph using the [aad connect](../connect.md) command, eg. `aad connect`.
+To get information about a service principal, you have to first log in to Azure Active Directory Graph using the [aad login](../login.md) command, eg. `aad login`.

 When looking up information about a service principal you should specify either its `appId` or `displayName` but not both.
 If you specify both values, the command will fail with an error.